observation/eslint-rules/README.md

 # no-function-without-logging
 This ESLint plugin enforces the `no-function-without-logging` rule:
 Every function code block should contain a logging statement ( call to `Log.debug`), with the first argument having at least its filename/classname and function name, seperated by a colon: `Log.debug('foo:bar')`.
-This rule does not apply to constructors and getters.

 In addition to `debug`, the following options are also possible: `trace`, `warning`, `info`, `error`.